Best Flourless Chocolate Cake Recipe

 overhead view of flourless chocolate cake on a cooling rack

-Something important to note about this Flourless Chocolate Cake Recipe is that it needs to chill for a while.
-I usually make it the day before and let it chill overnight.
-The absolute minimum amount of chilling time is 6 hours.
+This recipe needs to chill for a while, preferably overnight.
+I usually make it the day before and let it chill in the refrigerator overnight.
+The minimum amount of chilling time is 6 hours.

-I love the fact that this recipe is best when served the next day!
-This means you can make it ahead and free yourself up to be able to focus on cooking other dishes the day of a special celebration or get together!
+I actually love the fact that this fluorides chocolate cake recipe is best when served the next day.
+This means you can make it ahead and free yourself up to be able to focus on cooking other dishes the day of a special celebration or get together.

 Serve

-After the cake has chilled, cut it into pieces and serve.
-I recommend removing it from the refrigerator at least 15 minutes before serving to soften up a little!
+After the cake has chilled completely, carefully remove it from the pan, cut it into pieces and serve.
+I recommend removing it from the refrigerator at least 15 minutes before serving to soften up a little.
 Here are some serving suggestions:

 Store